thiagokokada/retrobreaker/README.md

 Retro Breaker is a simple brick breaker game with an old, retro appearance.
 This game was created for the Mobile Computing course (MAC5743) on IME-USP, 2014 class.
 It has the following game mechanics:

-* Retro graphics: no textures, just plain colors and simple animation;
+* **Retro graphics**: no textures, just plain colors and simple animation;
-* Sound effects: different sound effects for each possible game event (e.g. hitting a brick, hitting a wall, hitting the paddle...);
+* **Sound effects**: different sound effects for each possible game event (e.g. hitting a brick, hitting a wall, hitting the paddle...);
-* Score multiplier: each time the ball breaks a brick, it increases the score multiplier for the next hit.
+* **Score multiplier**: each time the ball breaks a brick, it increases the score multiplier for the next hit.
 If the ball hits the paddle, this score multiplier is reduced.
 If the player loses a life, this score multiplier is reset.
 This is to incentive the player to hit consecutive bricks;
-* Multiple brick types: there is four types of brick:
+* **Multiple brick types**: there is four types of brick:
-	+ White bricks: this is the basic brick, it just waits to be broke;
+	+ *White bricks*: this is the basic brick, it just waits to be broken;
-	+ Red bricks: this bricks explodes, breaking all bricks around it and leaving a nice explosion effect;
+	+ *Red bricks*: this bricks explodes, breaking all bricks around it and leaving a nice explosion effect;
-	+ Gray bricks: this is almost the same as the White brick, but needs two hits instead of one to break;
+	+ *Gray bricks*: this is almost the same as the White brick, but needs two hits instead of one to break;
-	+ Green bricks: this bricks moves horizontally if there isn't any obstacle.
+	+ *Green bricks*: this bricks moves horizontally if there isn't any obstacle.
 Try to break this brick before breaking his neighborhood, this will make things easier.
-* Random generated levels with different difficult settings: there are three different difficult settings (*Easy*, *Normal* and *Hard*; except for *Can't die* that exist mostly for debugging purposes, since you can't score); each difficult has a different number of stock lives, hit score, max score multiplier, ball speed and generates a random level with the number of special bricks according to a probability:
+* **Random generated levels with different difficult settings**: there are three different difficult settings (*Easy*, *Normal* and *Hard*; except for *Can't die* that exist mostly for debugging purposes, since you can't score); each difficult has a different number of stock lives, hit score, max score multiplier, ball speed and generates a random level with the number of special bricks according to a probability:
-	+ Easy: the player starts with 3 stock lives, each hit has a base score of 50, the maximum score multiplier is 4x, the ball speed is slow, there is 15% of probability to appears both grey and red bricks and no probability to appear green bricks;
+	+ *Easy*: the player starts with 3 stock lives, each hit has a base score of 50, the maximum score multiplier is 4x, the ball speed is slow, there is 15% of probability to appears both grey and red bricks and no probability to appear green bricks;
-	+ Normal: the player starts with 2 stock lives, each hit has a base score of 100, the maximum score multiplier is 8x, the ball speed is normal (or 1.5x faster than on *Easy* difficult), there is 25% of probability to appear grey bricks, 10% to red bricks and 5% probability to appear green bricks;
+	+ *Normal*: the player starts with 2 stock lives, each hit has a base score of 100, the maximum score multiplier is 8x, the ball speed is normal (or 1.5x faster than on *Easy* difficult), there is 25% of probability to appear grey bricks, 10% to red bricks and 5% probability to appear green bricks;
-	+ Hard: the player starts with 1 stock lives, each hit has a base score of 150, the maximum score multiplier is 16x, the ball speed is fast (or 2x faster than on *Easy* difficult), there is 35% of probability to appear grey bricks, 5% to red bricks and 10% probability to appear green bricks.
+	+ *Hard*: the player starts with 1 stock lives, each hit has a base score of 150, the maximum score multiplier is 16x, the ball speed is fast (or 2x faster than on *Easy* difficult), there is 35% of probability to appear grey bricks, 5% to red bricks and 10% probability to appear green bricks.

-Except if noted, it has pretty simple mechanics, like the original game.
+This game has pretty simple mechanics, like the original game.
 If you feel even a little bit of nostalgia, our objective was completed.

 ## Instructions